-The pre-service claim approval process will be arranged by your provider and only applies to care shown under Other Services.
+Since your primary care physician arranges most referrals to specialists and inpatient hospitalization, the pre-service claim approval process only applies to care shown under Other services.

 Inpatient hospital admission

 Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.